ec92009/Leonardo/README.md

 # Leonardo

-A few quick apps to interface wit Leonardo AI
+A few quick apps to interface with Leonardo AI

 0createDB: create a local sqlite3 database
 1generation: generates images in Leonardo